Sales and Marketing

 1. Shared Goals and Metrics (SLA)

 The first step is to break down silos by establishing a Service Level Agreement (SLA) between the departments.
-This is a formal commitment where marketing agrees to deliver a certain number of qualified leads per month, and sales agrees to follow up on those leads within a set time frame and achieve a specific conversion rate.
+This is a formal commitment.
+Marketing agrees to deliver a set number of qualified leads each month.
+Sales agrees to follow up within a set time.
+Sales also agrees to reach a specific conversion rate.
 Goals must be shared, such as overall revenue targets, not separate ones like "marketing leads" vs. "sales calls."

 2. A Unified Customer Journey

 Both teams must have a crystal-clear, shared understanding of the ideal customer's path from awareness to purchase.
-Marketing creates content for each stage, and sales understands the context of how a lead was generated and what they've already engaged with.
+Marketing creates content for each stage.
+Sales understands how the lead was generated.
+Sales also knows what the lead has already engaged with.
 This prevents sales from making a hard pitch to someone who just downloaded a top-of-funnel ebook.

 3. Continuous Communication and Feedback